hannahmetzler/hannahmetzler.github.io/emomis.md

 ## Project talks

-### Upcoming

-* **Jula Lühring (25-29 May 2023)** _Measuring emotions in misinformation studies: Distinguishing emotional state from response and misinformation recognition from susceptibility_, [73rd Annual Conference of the International Communication Association (ICA)](https://www.icahdq.org/mpage/ICA23), Toronto.

 ### Conference talks

+* **Lühring, L.** (25-29 May 2023)** _Measuring emotions in misinformation studies: Distinguishing emotional state from response and misinformation recognition from susceptibility_, [73rd Annual Conference of the International Communication Association (ICA)](https://www.icahdq.org/mpage/ICA23), Toronto.
 * **Metzler, H.** (8 February 2023) _Measuring emotions in misinformation studies: Distinguishing emotional state from response and misinformation recognition from susceptibility_, [Expert Workshop on Mis- and disinformation, Zürich](https://www.disinformation-project.com/activties), University of Zurich.
 [Slides](http://hannahmetzler.eu/measuring_emo_misinfo)
 * **Shetty, A.** (23-25 February 2023) _Measuring emotions in misinformation studies: A replication and extension of Martel et al. (2020)_ Online  presentation.
 Annual Convention of the Society of Personality and Social Psychology. *Equal contributions
 * **Metzler, H.** (14 January 2022). _Emotional misinformation spreading: The interplay of emotions and misinformation on social media_, [Conference on Intelligent Machines, Emotions](https://hopin.com/events/intelligentmachinesemotionsourplanet#schedule), and the Planet, Stockholm. **[Slides](https://hannahmetzler.eu/emomis_stockholm)**.